KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 	.. rubric:: Install CMake

 	Install the latest `CMake <https://cmake.org/download/>`_.
 This tutorial uses CMake with Visual Studio Code to build the project.
+At least CMake 3.22.1 will be needed, so follow the instructions on the CMake download page to ensure that you have an up-to-date version.

 	Now choose which graphics API you want to use, on the second row of tabs at the top of the page.
 For Linux you can either use OpenGL or Vulkan.